MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-cpp.md

 ### Profile Settings

-- `MipContext`: The `mip::MipContext` object that was initialized to store application info, state path, etc.
+- `MipContext`: The `MipContext` object that was initialized to store application info, state path, etc.
-- `mip::CacheStorageType`: Defines how to store state: In memory, on disk, or on disk and encrypted.
+- `CacheStorageType`: Defines how to store state: In memory, on disk, or on disk and encrypted.
 - `authDelegate`: A shared pointer of class `mip::AuthDelegate`.
 - `consentDelegate`: A shared pointer of class [`mip::ConsentDelegate`](reference/class_mip_consentdelegate.md).
 - `observer`: A shared pointer to the profile `Observer` implementation (in [`PolicyProfile`](reference/class_mip_policyprofile_observer.md), [`ProtectionProfile`](reference/class_mip_protectionprofile_observer.md), and [`FileProfile`](reference/class_mip_fileprofile_observer.md)).